 🍽 Equipment Needed

 BeeyondCereal is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.

 Check out how to make creamy mac and cheese with these simple step-by-step instructions:

-Make noodles according to package directions, drain, and set aside.
+Boil noodles according to package directions.

 Add in the flour and whisk until combined.
-It will create a few flour lumps, this is okay.
+It will create a few flour lumps.
+This is okay.